FreyaPotempa/freyapotempa/README.md

 Thanks for stopping by my Github.
 If you’d like to connect, please reach out via LinkedIn (below).

-- 🔭 I just finished working on a my capstone for Nashville Software School called VoyageHer.
+- 🔭 I'm currently working with a multi-state client creating front end solutions to their complex database management.

 - 🌱 I’m currently learning React Native